initiative 8: Humanitarian WASH ADVOCACY and funding

 Join Us in Making a Difference: Together, we can transform challenges into opportunities and ensure that the Humanitarian WASH sector receives the support and recognition it needs to save lives and build resilient communities.

-Milestone Reached: UN Water Envoy Appointed!
+UN Water Envoy Appointed!

 We are excited to share a significant achievement for Initiative 8 and the entire WASH community.
 As part of our ongoing Call to Action (CTA), we are delighted to announce that one of the five CTA messages has been successfully realized—a UN Water Envoy has been appointed!